Nikhithlakkam/tictactoe/README.md

-I have written the code for tic tac toe game using html,css,java script .
+I have written the code for tic tac toe game using python .